sayedhfatimi/the-contemplative-path-posts/2025-09-18-a-small-edge-carefully-kept-and-how-it-connects-to-trading-big-bags/post.md

 canonical: https://sayedhfatimi.blog/2025/09/18/a-small-edge-carefully-kept-and-how-it-connects-to-trading-big-bags/
 ---

 In [*Trading Big Bags: Liquidity, Leverage, and the Architecture of Risk*](/2025/09/17/trading-big-bags-liquidity-leverage-and-the-architecture-of-risk/), I argued that size turns you from spectator into visible liquidity, and that survival depends on structure: distribution, alignment, and discipline.
 This post is the companion from the other end of the spectrum.
 Years ago ('18-'19), in a very specific BitMEX fee regime, I grew roughly \$30 into about \$2,000 in a week by posting passive liquidity and collecting *maker rebates*.
-The edge wasn’t in any single position — it was in repetition, running 60–120 trades a day, each one tiny, each one managed with care.
+The edge wasn't in any single position — it was in repetition, running 60–120 trades a day, each one tiny, each one managed with care.
 It worked then because the context allowed a small, conditional edge to compound.
-This is not a victory lap; it’s a study in how microstructure, incentives, and humility can matter at small scale — and what breaks as you grow.
+This is not a victory lap; it's a study in how microstructure, incentives, and humility can matter at small scale — and what breaks as you grow.

 **Humility first:** Edges are conditional.
 The fee schedule, the microstructure, and my own small footprint all mattered.
 Change any of those and the edge can vanish.

-## What This Was (and Wasn’t)
+## What This Was (and Wasn't)

 - **Was:** A grind of 60–120 small trades a day, posting passive liquidity on both sides of the spread, earning maker rebates and capturing slivers of spread; inventory kept tight; quoting shut down in toxic or trending moments.

-- **Wasn’t:** Big directional bets, outsized leverage, or “risk-free” carry.
+- **Wasn't:** Big directional bets, outsized leverage, or "risk-free" carry.
 The real risks were adverse selection and inventory drifting the wrong way into a trend.

 - **Assumptions (historical):** A negative maker fee (rebate) on fills, higher taker fee on crosses, a reliable *post-only* order flag, and an inverse, BTC-settled perpetual contract with predictable mechanics.